Thrombotic Thrombocytopenic Purpura (TTP)

 Clinical Context: Antibody fragment that targets the A1-domain of von Willebrand factor (vWF), and inhibits the interaction between vWF and platelets; thereby, reducing both vWF-mediated platelet adhesion and platelet consumption.
 It is indicated for aTTP in combination with plasma exchange and immunosuppressive therapy.

 Clinical Context: Anti-CD20 chimeric monoclonal antibody initially approved for therapy of follicular lymphoma.
-Has been shown to have activity in several autoimmune disorders such as immune thrombocytopenia, systemic lupus erythematosus, autoimmune hemolytic anemia, and rheumatoid arthritis.
+Has been shown to have activity in several autoimmune disorders such as immune thrombocytopenia, systemic lupus erythematosus, autoimmune hemolytic anemia, and rheumatoid arthritis, as well as in immune thrombocytopenic purpura.

 Class Summary